tianyufan-econ/tianyufan-econ.github.io/_pages/about.md

 Work in Progress
 ======

-1. **The Incidence of New Technologies with Distance-Dependent Substitutability.**
-2. **Measuring Inflation Inequality with Incomplete Prices.**
+1. **Measuring Inflation Inequality with Incomplete Prices.**
+2. **Is the Whole the Sum of its Parts?
+The Effects of Partial Automation on Jobs, Demand for Skills, and Wages.**
+   Coauthor: Pascual Restrepo

 [//]: # Teaching Experience
 [//]: # ======